KawtharE/birdClicker/README.md

 To get start with knockout of course we need to install it first:

-	$npm install knockout
+	$ npm install knockout

 Starting by defining our data (Model), as showing, each property is defined using **ko.observable**.
 Well **Observables** help us keep track of our data and whenever it change the view update immediatly, without need to any additional functions just **bind** the value to the DOM by adding **data-bind** attribute to the corresponding HTML element.

-We have used **ko.computed** to create the title variable since the title depends on clickNumber observable and in order to change automatically whenever the clickNumber change.
-We are passing in a function as first argument that will return what we are asking for, and a second parameter the keyword **this** to make sure we can use it inside the function.
+We have used **ko.computed** to create the *title variable* since the *title* depends on *clickNumber* observable and in order to change it automatically whenever the *clickNumber* change.
+We are passing in a function as first argument that will return what we are asking for (the title value), and a second parameter, the keyword **this** to make sure we can use it inside the function.

 	var initialData = [